h-sphere/obsidian-canvas-picture-in-picture/README.md

-# Obsidian Inbox
+# Obsidian Canvas Picture-in-Picture
  Plugin

-Obsidian Community Plugin to help you organise your inbox folder.
+Obsidian Community Plugin to elevate Canvas Node above the rest of the content and float while editing it, also known as **picture-in-picture**.

 # Get Started
 To get started simply:
 1. Install the plugin
-2. setup inbox folder in settings (by default it's set to `Inbox`)
+2. Open Canvas and select an element you intend to float
-3. Run command: `Inbox Organiser: Organise Inbox Files` using your command palette `cmd-P`
+3. Run command: `Canvas Picture in Picture: Float Selected Element` using your command palette `cmd-P`
-4. You will get prompted with each of the files where to put it.
-If you want to cancel the process, simply click the cross icon on your modal.
+4. The element should start floating in your bottom left corner.
+You can resize it by hovering on the top or right corner.